cileene/P2_Gr2_PhoneProject/README.md

-# This will become something
+# This doesn't need to be the End of Everything

+- A game in the found phone genre.

 ## Team
 - Ingrid Evertsen